GST Council meet ends without reaching consensus on compensating states | Business

 GST Council meet ends without reaching consensus on compensating states

-The stalemate over compensating states for the shortfall in GST collections continued on Monday with a meeting of the GST Council ending without reaching any consensus.
+The stalemate over compensating states for the shortfall in GST collections continued on Monday with a meeting of the GST Council ending without reaching any consensus on the issue.
 The panel, which is the highest decision-making body on indirect taxes, for the second time in a week failed to reach a consensus on the Centre's proposal of states borrowing against future GST collections to make up for the shortfall.

 This was the third meeting in a row that discussed compensation shortfall without a decision.
 Finance Minister Nirmala Sitharaman, who heads the Council, said the Centre cannot borrow and pay states for the shortfall as it would lead to rise in bond yields, resulting in rise in borrowing costs for the government and the private sector.

 However, this would not be the case if states borrowed against future GST receipts, she said, adding 21 states had agreed to borrow as suggested by the Centre.
-However, other states insisted on a decision to be taken by consensus, she said.
+The Centre is open to anyone needing facilitation, she said, adding, "Option 1 already a lot of people have said and they even today said tomorrow morning we're approaching for the borrowing from the market."
+On the other hand, she said, some other states insisted on a decision being taken by consensus.

+"Unfortunately we were not able to arrive at a consensus," Sitharaman said.
+Briefing the media after the over five-hour long meeting, she said it was a continuation of the 42nd GST Council meeting and it was decided to extend the cess beyond five years.

 - READ MORE ON: